 Research conducted at CJRC reflects the diversity of interests of affiliated faculty and students.
 However, CJRC is positioning itself to become a national center of excellence at the forefront of knowledge about the interrelationships among race, ethnicity, crime and justice.
 Thus, we undertake significant projects on this topic, and on related issues regarding youth and crime, the community context of crime, and the consequences of criminal justice policies for different groups.
 We also seek to make available and improve data resources for studying crime and justice.
 Thus, a number of CJRC projects are devoted to: data base development, addressing data quality problems, and making data sets more user-friendly.

-Please visit our pages on Interdisciplinary Projects, and CJRC-Sponsored Faculty and Graduate Student Research for descriptions of some of the research housed at, or supported by, CJRC.
+Please visit our pages on Interdisciplinary Projects for descriptions of some of the research housed at, or supported by, CJRC.